Kinder Natoons Sponsorship to save endangered native wildlife

 Josh Griffiths with Neerim South Primary School students.
 Josh is teaching the students about the importance of Platypus Conservation.
 Platypuses are common in the local river and dams near the school.
 The local waterways are traditionally known to be a hot spot for platypus drowning in opera house nets, hence the importance of Josh's lessons.

-Wild Desserts project in Sturt National Park.
+Wild Desserts project in Sturt National Park in outback New South Wales (NSW).

 Bilbies were common throughout the arid and semi-arid regions of the Australian mainland, prior to European settlement.
 The bilby is now listed as a vulnerable species and is only found in isolated populations in pocket arid regions throughout Australia.
 Bilby populations are found within the Tanami Desert of the Northern Territory (NT); in the Great Sandy and Gibson Deserts; parts of the Pilbara and Kimberley (near Broome) regions of Western Australia; and the clayey and stony soils of the Mitchell grasslands of southwest Queensland.